On algebraic integers of bounded house and preperiodicity in polynomial semigroup dynamics: Preliminaries

 is a finite set unless there exist a nonconstant $S \in \K^c(X)$, integers $n_i$, roots of unity $\beta_i \in \U$, and $e_i \in E$ such that

 \end{lemma}

 Note that, if $f \in \K^c[X]$, the rational function $S$ in Lemma~\ref{lem:chen} must necessarily be a Laurent polynomial, as $f(S(X))$ can only have 0 as a pole.

-In particular, the following holds for the polynomial case, see~\cite[Theorem~2.7]{Chen}. \begin{remark} Let $A \geq 1$ and let $f \in \K[X]$ be nonconstant.
+\begin{remark} We note that ``most'' polynomials of large degree satisfy the condition of Theorem~\ref{thm:KcOrb}.
+Indeed, in the polynomial case, the following was proved in~\cite[Theorem~2.7]{Chen}: Let $A \geq 1$ and let $f \in \K[X]$ be nonconstant.
 Suppose $\deg f > (2 L_\K(A)+1)^2$.
-Then $\# f(\K^c) \cap \cH_A $ is finite unless, for some $a,b,c\in\K^c$, $f(aX+b+cX^{-1})$ is a Laurent polynomial of length at most $L_\K(A)$ as in Lemma~\ref{lem:chen}.
-Thus, ``most'' polynomials of large degree satisfy the condition of Theorem~\ref{thm:KcOrb}. \end{remark}
+Then $f(\K^c) \cap \cH_A $ is finite unless, for some $a,b,c\in\K^c$, $f(aX+b+cX^{-1})$ is a Laurent polynomial of length at most $L_\K(A)$ as in Lemma~\ref{lem:chen}. \end{remark}